UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Betty_Campbell.md

 name, I don’t know.
 But she was a brilliant systems programmer, and she would give IBM no end of trouble.
 And I would love to go to seminars and wait for Betsy to ask a question\!
-It was going to really pull the guy down. \[laughs.\] And there was a guy that programmed for the Draper Laboratory at MIT, and he and Betsy would take apart anybody who came in.
+It was going to really pull the guy down. \laughs.\ And there was a guy that programmed for the Draper Laboratory at MIT, and he and Betsy would take apart anybody who came in.
 He would do it in a nice way, because he was a very quiet person;
 but she was flamboyant.
-And I don’t know what happened to her after—because she set up the 360/65 when the main computing center couldn’t do it.
+And I don’t know what happened to her after—because she set up the 36065 when the main computing center couldn’t do it.
 And then she disappeared from sight; I don’t know what happened to her.
 She probably went on to some other place.
 But she was one of the ones I have never heard mentioned by anyone else except